larowlan/drupal-10-and-beyond/slides.md

 - The web landscape has changed
 - Atwood's law "anything that can be written in javascript will eventually be written in javascript"
 - Decoupled CMS as a service offering are coming up fast behind us
-- Entry to this space is much simpler
+- Entry to this space is much simpler, simpler hosting, great starter kits
 - 10 years ago small agency Cpanel

 ---